Who Invented the Car? An Insight into the History of This Great Innovation

 The beginning of the car did not happen through one inventor but through a series of inventions throughout history.
 Various predecessors of the modern car, such as steam road vehicles and internal combustion engine automobiles, were in the making by the late 1800s but by different inventors.
 But who first developed this technology that would come to revolutionize the world?
 Now, let us discuss some of the major inventors and inventors that paved the way to the car as we have it today.

-Karl Benz: Creator of the First Car
+Karl Benz: Creator Of The First Car

 Karl Benz, a German engineer and entrepreneur, is widely credited with having come up with the first true modern car that contained all the essential elements of today’s cars.
 He created his first automobile in 1885, a three-wheeled motor carriage operated by an internal combustion engine.